3448 Crown Point Dr.

 - Lifeguard service on weekends in the late spring and early fall, becoming daily throughout the summer.

-- Dogs allowed only on Fiesta Island, which closes at 10pm nightly.
+- Dogs are allowed on Fiesta Island only, which closes at 10:00 p.m. nightly.

 - Surfing, boogie boarding, swimming, kayaking, paddle boarding.

-- Jet skiing, jet boating, waverunning, water skiing sailing on the seaward half of the bay.
+- Jet skiing, jet boating, water-powered jetpacking, waverunning, water skiing, sailing on the seaward half of the bay.

 - Biking, skate boarding, skating, jogging and walking along the beach boardwalk and around the paths surrounding the bay.

-- Mission Bay is bordered to the east by the 5 FWY and East Mission Bay Drive, to the West by Mission Blvd, to the north by Grand Avenue and to the south by West Mission Bay Drive and Sea World Drive.
+Mission Bay is bordered to the east by the I-5 freeway and East Mission Bay Drive, to the west by Mission Blvd, to the north by Grand Avenue and to the south by West Mission Bay Drive and Sea World Drive.
 Ingraham Street runs north-south dead through the middle of the park via a series of islands and bridges.
 Check a map to determine where you're heading and how best to get there.

 What to Love

-- Moonlight cruises around the bay on the Bahia Belle, a ternwheeler Mississippi-style riverboat docked at the Catamaran Resort on Mission Bay.
+- Moonlight cruises around the bay on the Bahia Belle, a sternwheeler Mississippi-style riverboat docked at the Catamaran Resort on Mission Bay.

 - Bike riding around the bay and the adjacent beach boardwalks at Mission and Pacific Beach.